 Fire up the grill!
 Try these other favorites from the grill:

-- Grilled Avocado Guacamole – This guacamole recipe is made with grilled avocados and is smokey, creamy, and full of flavor.
-It is the ultimate dip for tortillas chips, topping for tacos, or spread on your favorite burger.
+- Grilled Avocado Guacamole – This recipe is made with grilled avocados and is smokey, creamy, and flavorful.
+It is the ultimate dip for tortilla chips, topping for tacos, or spread on your favorite burger.

 - Jamaican Jerk Spiced Chicken Wings – These wings scream flavor.
-First coated with 15 herbs and spices for a spicy punch and then cooked on a wood fire grill for the perfect layer of smokiness.
+First, it is coated with 15 herbs and spices for a spicy punch and then cooked on a wood fire grill for the perfect layer of smokiness.

-- Grilled Pork and Peach Salad – This easy recipes is made with fresh peaches, juicy pork chops glazed with peach sauce, and topped with goat cheese and walnuts.
+- Grilled Pork and Peach Salad – This easy recipe is made with fresh peaches, juicy pork chops glazed with peach sauce, and topped with goat cheese and walnuts.

 Let’s Connect!
 If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.